WBGG-FM

 WBGG-FM (105.9 MHz) is a commercial radio station licensed to Fort Lauderdale, Florida, and serving the Miami-Ft.
 Lauderdale media market.
 Owned by iHeartMedia, the station airs a classic rock radio format.
-WBGG's studios are located on Rivera Boulevard in Miramar and the transmitter site is off Fifth Street in Pembroke Park.
+WBGG's studios are located in Pembroke Pines and its transmitter site is off Fifth Street in Pembroke Park.

 WBGG is licensed for HD Radio and carries the news/talk format of sister station WIOD AM 610 on its HD2 channel and Pride Radio on its HD3 channel.

 History

 WFLM, WIXX-FM, WAXY

-The station first signed on the air in July 1960.
-Its call sign was WFLM, Broward County's first all-stereo station, with an easy listening format.
-It was sold to the owners of AM 1520 WIXX (today WEXY), continuing the easy format with the new call letters WIXX-FM, while the AM was country music.
-The station switched to the call letters WAXY just before RKO General's purchase.
+The station first signed on the air in July 1960, as WFLM, Broward County's first all-stereo station, with an easy listening format.
+It was sold to the owners of WIXX (1520 AM; today WEXY), at first simulcasting country music with WIXX 1520 as WIXX-FM, the AM was daytime only.
+During this time WIXX-FM signed off at midnight.
+The station purchased an automation system and switched its call letters to WAXY in 1970 airing the syndicated format "Hitparade '70 and '71 In 1973 RKO General purchased WAXY.
 The combo was WEXY-WAXY after the AM switched to a contemporary format.
-When the FM was sold to RKO General, the AM switched to gospel music.
+When the FM was sold to RKO General, The AM switched to gospel music.